jes/notes/msva.md

  * no emissions check, but not to be visually smokey
  * tyres must be marked road legal and appropriate speed/load rating
  * wooden chassis is OK
- * seatbelt only required if it has a roof, or if it has a "windscreen and doors forming an enclosure"
+ * seatbelt only required if it has unladen weight over 250kg
  * no roll-over protection required
  * 2 seats is allowed
+ * need a mechanical device to positively lock the steering or transmission, or an electronic immobiliser

 ## Tricycle